Certora/vscode-certora-prover/README.md

 Notice that "BordaFixed" is not the name of the main contract of the file "Borda.sol".
 Even though this is a "legal" contract name, it is not the one that was declared in the solidity file.
-To solve this problem, we will have to change the contract name to the correct one that was declared in the solidity file.
-We can do it by editing the settings via the settings form.
+To solve this problem, you will have to change the contract name to the correct one that was declared in the solidity file.
+You can do it by editing the settings via the settings form.

 ### Freeze